Sunday, November 18, 2018 - 3:00pm

 UC Santa Barbara Department of Music

-The UCSB Department of Music will present a recital featuring UCSB Professor Jill Felber (flute) with the Nexus String Quartet on Sunday, November 18, 2018 at 3 pm in Karl Geiringer Hall.
-Violinists Hall Grossman and Fritz Gearhart, violist Mary Harris, and cellist Andrew Smith (UCSB alumnus) will join Ms. Felber to present Amy Beach's Theme and Variations for Flute and String Quartet, Wolfgang Amadeus Mozart's String Quartet No. 19 in C Major, K. 465 "Dissonance Quartet", and Joan Tower's Rising for flute and string quartet.
+The UCSB Department of Music will present a recital featuring UCSB Professor Jill Felber (flute) and the Nexus String Quartet on Sunday, November 18, 2018 at 3 pm in Karl Geiringer Hall on the UCSB campus.
+Violinists Hal Grossman and Fritz Gearhart, violist Mary Harris, and cellist Andrew Smith (UCSB alumnus) will join Ms. Felber for Amy Beach's Theme and Variations for Flute and String Quartet, Op.
+80 and Joan Tower's Rising (for flute and string quartet), and will round out the program with Wolfgang Amadeus Mozart's String Quartet No. 19 in C Major, K. 465 "Dissonance Quartet."

 Pictured left to right: violinists Hal Grossman and Fritz Gearhart, violist Mary E.M.
 Harris, and cellist Andrew Smith

 Four colleagues from four different string quartets join forces to bring musical inspiration to the concert stage.
 Musicians Fritz Gearhart, Hal Grossman, Mary E.M.
 Harris and Andy Smith invite you experience neXus!

 Violinist Fritz Gearhart has performed for audiences from coast to coast.
 He has appeared in major halls around the country including the Kennedy Center, the 92nd Street Y in NYC, Alice Tully Hall, and Weill Recital Hall at Carnegie.
 Mr. Gearhart is currently on the faculty of the University of Oregon School of Music.
 He was a member of the Chester Quartet in the early 90s and the Oregon String Quartet since 1998.